Coping With The Fear Of Blood

 Professional support options

-Cognitive-behavioral therapy (CBT) is a therapy approach that can be beneficial in reducing the symptoms of phobias and avoiding maladaptive thought patterns.
+Cognitive-behavioral therapy (CBT) can be beneficial in reducing the symptoms of phobias, such as the fear of blood, and avoiding maladaptive thought patterns.
 However, some specific phobias can make it challenging to attend in-person therapy and mental health support.
 In these cases, clients can find CBT online through a platform like BetterHelp.

 With an online therapy platform, clients can choose between phone, video, or chat sessions, giving them control over how they receive support.
 In addition, some platforms offer the option of 24/7 messaging with your therapist, which can allow you to reach out to them if you encounter your phobia during your daily schedule.